Skaronator/homelab/README.md

 # GitOps Driven Homelab

 > [!IMPORTANT]
-> The project is currently in a transitional state from a single-node Debian server with k0s to a multi-node high-available setup using Proxmox, Talos and rook.io.
+> The project is currently in a transitional state from a single-node Debian server with k0s to a multi-node high-available setup using Talos and rook.io.

 This project utilizes Infrastructure as Code and GitOps to automate the provisioning, operation, and updating of self-hosted services in my homelab.